-Jenny Dale, aged 46, a crime scene investigator from Dorset, gave a kidney in 2011.
+Jenny, a crime scene investigator from Dorset, gave a kidney to a stranger in 2011.

 I had never had any connection with anyone with kidney failure or anything to do with organ transplants.
 I happened to see a news article about a three-way paired kidney donation, and the article mentioned altruistic kidney donation.
 At this stage I didn’t even know what altruistic kidney donation meant.
 I looked it up and discovered that it meant someone donating a kidney to a stranger.
 I had no idea that this was even possible and had never heard of anyone doing it, yet I knew immediately that this was something I felt I might be able to do.
 I found the website for the Human Tissue Authority (HTA) and telephoned them to ask how I might go about finding out about how to become a kidney donor.